 Mehrnaz has a great interest in processes needed for research translation.
 She is part of the Quality Committee at the Bionics Institute and helped implement ISO 9001 Quality Management System across the Institute.
 Bionics Institute is now the first Australian Medical Research Institute to receive this accreditation covering all operations and clarifying research commercialisation pathways.

-Previously she was Principal Scientist at Cortical Dynamics Ltd, a start-up medical device company, where she was part of a small team that took a depth of anaesthesia monitor prototype through to clinical trials and regulatory approval in Australia and Europe.
-Her current role at the Bionics Institute involves using functional near-infrared spectroscopy (fNIRS) in areas of hearing research such as cochlear implants and tinnitus.
-She also assists in performing business analysis for commercialisation of research.
+Previously Mehrnaz was Principal Scientist at Cortical Dynamics Ltd, a start-up medical device company, where she was part of a small team that took a depth of anaesthesia monitor prototype through to clinical trials and regulatory approval in Australia and Europe.
+She also co-led establishment of ISO13485 (Quality Management Systems for Medical Devices) across the company.

 Mehrnaz volunteers with the Institute of Electrical and Electronics Engineers (IEEE) and led the Victorian Section, as Section Chair, in 2020-2021.
 As part of her work with the IEEE, she mentors students and new IEEE Committee volunteers.
 She is also a mentor for Year 11 students in the ‘Mentoring the Next Generation of Women in STEMM’ program at the Bionics Institute.